Vancouver Airport Authority earns revenue from three main sources:

-- Non-aeronautical revenue: This includes revenue from concessions, such as duty free and car rentals, as well as car parking and terminal and land rents.
-Revenue from these sources amounted to $210.0 million in 2014, an increase of $20.5 million from $189.5 million in 2013, due mainly to increased delivery and implementation of our BorderXpress Automated Passport Control (APC) kiosks to other airports, concessions and car parking revenue.
+- Non-aeronautical revenue: This includes revenue from concessions, such as duty free, car rental facility charges and advertising, as well as car parking, kiosks and terminal and land rents.
+Revenue from these sources amounted to $233.9 million in 2017, an increase of $21.9 million from $212.0 million in 2016, due mainly to the increased concessions, car parking, kiosk and rental revenue.

 - Airport Improvement Fee (AIF): The revenue earned from aeronautical and non-aeronautical sources is not sufficient to cover both the costs of operating the airport and the required capital projects.
-To fund capital projects, the Airport Authority collects an Airport Improvement Fee (AIF).
-Total revenue earned in 2014 was $129.3 million, an increase of $7.1 million from $122.2 million in 2013, due mainly to the 7.7% growth in passenger traffic over 2013.
-YVR’s AIF remains one of the lowest of the major airports in Canada and continues to provide one of the lowest fees for travel within BC and the Yukon.
+Vancouver Airport Authority collects an Airport Improvement Fee (AIF), which can only be used to fund capital projects.
+Total revenue earned in 2017 was $159.3 million, an increase of $8.9 million from $150.4 million in 2016, due mainly to the 8.4 per cent growth in passenger traffic over 2016.
+YVR’s AIF remains one of the lowest of the major airports in Canada and continues to provide one of the lowest fees for travel within B.C. and the Yukon.

-Total excess of revenue over expenses, which includes amortization, was $101.7 million in 2014, an increase of $3.4 million from 2013.
-When amortization, a non-cash item, is removed, the Airport Authority generated $215.4 million of net cash flow, prior to its investment in capital projects.
+Total excess of revenue over expenses, which includes amortization, was $84.9 million in 2017, an increase of $0.9 million from 2016.
+When amortization, a non-cash item, is removed, Vancouver Airport Authority generated $216.2 million of net cash flow, prior to its investment in capital projects.

 In order to pay for these capital projects, the following amounts were used:

-These amounts in total were more than sufficient to pay for the 2014 capital project costs, leaving $100.1 million in cash available to pay for capital projects in 2015 and future years.
+These amounts were more than sufficient to pay for the 2017 capital project costs, which when combined with the cash available at the start of the year leaves $208.0 million in cash available to pay for capital projects in 2018 and future years.